crashtestbrandt/Adventurator/README.md

-  participant User as Player (Discord) participant Discord as Discord Platform participant CF as cloudflared Tunnel participant API as Adventurator /interactions participant SIG as Ed25519 Verify participant DISP as Dispatcher participant RULES as Rules Engine
+  participant User as Player (Discord) participant Discord as Discord Platform participant CF as cloudflared Tunnel participant API as Adventorator /interactions participant SIG as Ed25519 Verify participant DISP as Dispatcher participant RULES as Rules Engine